An00bIS47/Homekit/README.md

 ### Template

-The webserver uses a template for the webpage stored here `www/index.html`
+The webserver uses a template for the webpages stored here `www/index.html`.

 ### SPIFFS